Michigan

 Recent Enforcement Actions

-Attorney General Dana Nessel filed a lawsuit against Roku, Inc. in the U.S. District Court for the Eastern District of Michigan, alleging the streaming platform violated COPPA and the Michigan Consumer Protection Act by collecting children's personal information without proper notice or parental consent.
+Attorney General Dana Nessel filed suit against Roku, Inc. in the U.S. District Court for the Eastern District of Michigan in April 2025, alleging the streaming platform violated COPPA and the Michigan Consumer Protection Act by collecting children's personal information without required parental consent.
+In April 2026, the federal court narrowed the case substantially.
+The court dismissed all non-COPPA claims, including VPPA and state consumer protection claims, for lack of standing, finding the Attorney General did not have a sufficient quasi-sovereign interest to support parens patriae standing on those claims.
+The COPPA claims survived because COPPA includes an express parens patriae provision authorizing state enforcement.

-The Attorney General has issued multiple consumer alerts regarding significant data breaches affecting Michigan residents, including incidents involving McLaren Health Care, Change Healthcare, Ascension Healthcare, AT&T, and Munson Healthcare in Traverse City.
+AG Nessel has issued multiple consumer alerts regarding major breaches affecting Michigan residents, including incidents involving McLaren Health Care, Change Healthcare, Ascension Healthcare, AT&T, and Munson Healthcare in Traverse City.

 How to File a Data Privacy Complaint in Michigan